mdepx/raspberrypi-pico/README.md

 You will need two pico boards: one acts as a programmer (using PicoProbe), another is a target pico.

-Download PicoProbe UF2 file from [Utilities section](https://www.raspberrypi.org/documentation/rp2040/getting-started/#board-specifications).
+Download PicoProbe UF2 file from [Raspberry Pi website](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#debugging-using-another-raspberry-pi-pico)

 Drop the PicoProbe UF2 file onto the RPI-RP2 volume of your programmer pico and reboot the pico, so it is now an SWD programmer.